 Prevent Brown Patch In Your Lawn

 Re-grading your lawn can address these issues, and improve drainage.
 Lawn aeration also helps by removing extra thatch, bringing better air circulation and water penetration.
-Preventative application of fungicide may be necessary in areas where the fungus has occurred in the past.
+Preventative application of fungicide may be necessary for areas where the fungus has occurred in the past.

 Contact us at Sterling Design & Landscape Resources to talk with one of our experienced landscape designers.
 We would love to help you with your fall gardening needs.